patrik1970/lit-element-component-library/readme.md

-# LitElement Javascript Component Library
+# LitElement Simple Component Library

 This is an application build with LitElement, Webpack, Javascript and html.